-Cytology and histopathology: A preliminary diagnosis can be made by microscopic examination samples of from aspiration of abscesses and nodules, ulcerated skin and skin samples which are dried and stained.
+Cytology and histopathology: A preliminary diagnosis can be made by microscopic examination samples from aspiration of abscesses and nodules, ulcerated skin and skin samples that are dried and stained.

 Fungal culture: Definitive diagnosis is made by isolation of Sporothrix schenckii from specimen culture of a lesion or nodule.